Reading time: 3 minutes

 3. The biggest and fastest growing category in both the growth in number of apps (as per data from pocketgamer.biz) and usage of apps is gaming.

 So what does this tell us from a marketer’s perspective?
-In my interpretation of the data and trends, basically the various apps are all just stealing market share (as the number of apps used has increased minimally over the last three years).
+In my interpretation of the data and trends, it’s a small number of big players who are stealing the market share (as the number of apps used has increased minimally over the last three years).
 Those apps that already have a high number of downloads (e.g. Candy crush, Facebook, Instagram, Whatsapp) have a high probability that they have a stronghold on the users.
-If you’re only entering the market now, your app better be very good to be able to get a share of the attention and ultimately of the wallet!
+If you’re only entering the market now, your app had better be good to be able to get a share of your target customers attention to effectively market your business online and ultimately get hold of the wallet!

 Does this translate to New Zealand?
 It’s no surprise that we couldn’t find any published data regarding us Kiwis (if you do know of any, please let me know!)
 However if we observe the trend and overall theme of the data as well as the fact that mobile apps reach globally, I don’t think we’ll be exempt.

-Finally, here are some of my thoughts on the factors to consider and be aware of if you’re tossing up whether or not your business should have an app:
+Finally, here are some of my thoughts on the factors to consider and be aware of if you’re tossing up whether or not an app could effectively market your business online:

 · Cost to benefit advantage analysis – Besides the development and upgrade costs, this will become another channel for your team to manage.
 Do you have the time and capacity?
 Do you have a strong customer following that will love you enough to swap out one of their other apps for yours?
 How many downloads and active users do you think you’ll get?